Vice President of Internal Affairs

 Welcome to Internal Affairs!
-Our Board is comprised of the Leadership Development and Alumni Relations committees, and FreshGA.
-This past semester, we have been focusing on the internal development of our members and the overall effectiveness & efficiency of our organization.
-To start the year, we collected data on members perception and understanding of SGA, vision and goals, and leadership skills.
-Insights from this data have helped to identify areas of improvement for our organization.
-Additionally, all four Internal Affairs committees have introduced programming to further improve the experience of all 200+ SGA members as they progress through the SGA pipeline.
+Our cohort is comprised of both the Leadership Development and Alumni Relations committees as well as FreShGA, the freshman subset of SGA.
+This year, we will be focusing on the internal development of our membership and the overall efficiency & effectiveness of our organization.
+Throughout the year, we hope to gauge the community’s perception and understanding of SGA, as well as its various visions, objectives, and leadership programs.
+Our goal is to take this information and effectively use it to identify areas of improvement forour organization and others on campus.
+Additionally, all Internal Affairs committees will look to introduce programming to further improve the experience of all 200+ SGA members as they progress throughout the year.

-The Alumni Relations Committee is responsible for connecting and informing alumni about the current actions of the Student Government Association.
-The purpose of this committee is to also contact alumni on their willingness to donate to the current operations of the Student Government Association.
+The Alumni Relations Committee is responsible for connecting with and informing alumni about the current actions of the Student Government Association.
+A secondary focus of the committee is also to survey alumni on their willingness to donate to the growth and expansion of Student Government.

-This past semester, the committee focused on developing sustained alumni relationships, instead of purely financially based ones.
-This has led to the growth of the alumni contact database and establishing more opportunities for SGA alumni to connect with undergraduate organization.
+In previous years, the committee focused on developing sustained alumni relationships, rather than simple short-term, objective-based ones.
+This has led to the growth of the alumni contact database and the establishing of more opportunities for SGA alumni to connect with undergraduate organizations.

-Additionally, in November, they produced the 1st of our SGA-Alumni Newsletters, updating the alumni on the holistic SGA impact.
-This semester, the committee hopes to plan multiple events for alumni, and solicit feedback on how SGA can continue to partner with them.
-We plan to send out two newsletters this semester, establishing the consistency and trust necessary to sustain relationships.
-Lastly, the committee will aim to establish ten paid sponsor relationships
+Additionally, in November of 2019, the committee produced its first SGA Alumni Newsletters, updating the alumni on the holistic impact of SGA as well as major developments pertaining to the community.
+This year, the committee hopes to plan multiple events for alumni and solicit feedback on how SGA can continue to partner with them.
+The committee also plans to continue its efforts on the newsletter, seeking to establish the consistency and trust necessary to sustain a long-term relationship.

-FreShGA is one of SGAs main outreach and pipeline programs for finding, training, and development first-year students.
-This past fall semester, the 30member organization was restructured to become an official part of SGA.
-This restructuring strategically aligned the first-year students with broader SGA initiatives by having all FreShGA members join SGA Executive committees, engage in SGA mentoring, and attend at least 2 UHR meetings.
+FreShGA is one of SGAs main outreach and pipeline programs for finding, training, and developing first-year students.
+In the fall of 2019, the organization was restructured to become an official part of SGA.
+This restructuring strategically aligned the first-year students with broader SGA initiatives by having all FreShGA members join SGA Executive committees, engage in SGA mentoring, and attend select UHR meetings.